pawelc/docs/toread_maths.md

 Numerical Analysis
 An introduction to automatic differentiation
-A simple automatic derivative evaluation program Evaluating Derivatives: Principles and Techniques of Algorithmic Differentiation On the numerical stability of algorithmic differentiation Numerical Recipes: The Art of Scientific Computing Automatic differentiation of algorithms
+A simple automatic derivative evaluation program
+On the numerical stability of algorithmic differentiation Numerical Recipes: The Art of Scientific Computing Automatic differentiation of algorithms